sn99/Optimizing-linux/README.md

 ## Changing boot parameters

-**Important:** I usually like disabling `mitigations`, but then again I am on `AMD` based cpu and do not have `Meltdown` only `Spectre`, I do not run unknown script and even if I have to I use containers and use firefox with `noscript` and a few other security addons.
-Nonetheless if you understand the security concerns you can disable it and see a substantial boost in performance.
+**Important:** I usually like disabling `mitigations`, but then again, I am on `AMD` based CPU and do not have `Meltdown` only `Spectre`, I do not run an unknown script, and even if I have to, I use containers and firefox with `noscript` and a few other security add-ons.
+Nonetheless, if you understand the security concerns, you can disable it and see a substantial boost in performance.

 1. `sudo gedit /etc/default/grub`